-Empty homes can cost their owners thousands of pounds a year in council tax (100% premium for those empty over 2 years), insurance, mortgage and repairs while the district suffers from a lack of housing.
-We have hundreds of households on the Homeseekers register and many in priority need.
+Empty homes can cost their owners thousands of pounds a year in council tax (100% premium for those empty over 2 years), insurance, mortgage and repairs.
+The district suffers from a lack of housing and we have hundreds of households on the Homeseekers register and many in priority need.

-Dilapidation can cause issues for neighbouring properties such as devaluation, damage and anti-social behaviour.
+Properties in disrepair can cause issues for neighbouring properties, such as devaluation, damage and anti-social behaviour.

 - email email@example.com

 - call 01993 861000

 Possible enforcement orders

 We are able to use an Empty Dwelling Management Order to compulsorily lease empty homes that have been vacant for longer than two years where other options have been unsuccessful.
 The powers are granted by Part 4 of the Housing Act 2004.

 Compulsory Purchase Orders are a final sanction for us to improve private sector housing where other options such as offers of grants or notices have failed.